Return to Spring Schola 2023

 Did you enjoy doodling fancy letter in the margins of your notebook in school?
 Did you enjoy adding unnecessary, and often confusing, extra lines when writing cursive?
 Well then Cadels may be for you!
 Come learn how to make confusing and unnecessary lines in a period way with Vettorio!

-MY WARRIOR CAN KICK YOUR WARRIOR’S A**, by Vladimir Bathory
+MY WARRIOR CAN KICK YOUR WARRIOR’S A**, by Vladimir Bathory and Andrea Noelle

 Join us for an appreciation of cinematic clips of 8+ medieval/fantasy sword fighters ‘cleverly disguised’ as a debate class.
 8 combatants are selected (Robin Hood, King Arthur, Aragon, etc) and with a single elimination format, fights are shown, we debate who would win, then vote on who advances, until The Ultimate Warrior stands victorious!
 1 hour.